 Lessons Learned From Leaders

-A dynamic group of young men and women have invited me to discuss my profession and the lessons I’ve learned from working with leaders.
+A dynamic group of young men and women invited me to share insights about my profession and the lessons I’ve gained from working with leaders.

-As expected, summarizing my role as a fundraiser and event planner required some time as I am addressing a group of young adults.
-However describing what I’ve learned from business and organization leaders took a little longer than I expected.
-With so much to share, I wanted to provide information that would be useful, cause them to think and enhance their lives.
+Summarizing my role as a fundraiser and event planner took some time, as I tailored my message for a group of young adults.
+Still, discussing the lessons I’ve learned from business and organizational leaders required even more thought.
+With so much to share, I focused on providing information that would inspire them, provoke thoughtful reflection, and add value to their lives

 1. Leaders value partnerships.
 While a large part of my job is to identify needs, assess risks and organize talent, I am signing onto the organization’s mission.
 I am wedded to its success.